 - Which of the steering committee members are going to draft the proposal?

-The first of these sentences implies that only one member of the steering committee will be drafting the proposal.
-The second sentence, on the other hand, suggests that two or more committee members will be working on the proposal draft together.
+The first sentence implies that only one member of the steering committee will be drafting the proposal.
+The second sentence, on the other hand, suggests that two or more committee members will be drafting the proposal together.

-- Emily picked all of the flowers that were growing in the back garden.
+- Emily picked all the flowers that were growing in the garden.

-In this sentence, the antecedent of that is flowers.
-Since the noun flowers is plural, the pronoun that is plural as well and therefore takes a plural verb.
+In the first sentence, the antecedent of that is flowers.
+Since the noun flowers is plural, the pronoun that is plural and takes a plural verb.

 Here are more examples using the relative pronouns which, who, and that: